jimdigriz/bgpexplore/README.md

 Assumed is that you have passing knowledge but not hands-on experience of the terminology used and the problem space occupied by routing, [BGP](https://blog.cdemi.io/beginners-guide-to-understanding-bgp/) and [graph databases](https://neo4j.com/developer/graph-database/).

 This project is not about using the 'best' software, whatever that means, this is a learning aid.
-It uses shell scripts instead of code and choses [Neo4j](https://neo4j.com/) under [Docker](https://docker.com) to lower the barrier for entry.
+It uses shell scripts (not parallelised deliberately!) instead of code and chooses [Neo4j](https://neo4j.com/) under [Docker](https://docker.com) to lower the barrier for entry.

 [Cypher (graph databases)](http://www.opencypher.org/) is a better fit to explore BGP data than SQL but I was unable to find much published work where this had actively been done.
 As I wanted an excuse to use a graph database I decided to fill in the gap myself.